born2net/mediaArduino/README.md

 Next you need to ssh (login) onto the Linux side of the Arduino.
 In Mac ssh is part of the OS, in Windows, you can download cygwin which comes with ssh (https://www.cygwin.com/)

-Once you confirm your Windows or Mac has the ssh command, execute:
+Once you confirm your Windows or Mac has the ssh command, execute ssh@YOUR_IP_ADDRESS, as in:
 <pre>
 ssh root@192.168.1.94
 </pre>